 A chance to get involved and learn at your own pace.
-We're always happy to share about the farm, cooking with exotic foods, how to ferment and make medicine.
+We're always happy to share about the farm, cooking with exotic foods, and how to ferment and make medicine.

 We ask for your help with community kitchen cleanup after meals a few times each week.

 Fresh sheets weekly.
-You can either hand-wash your clothes or pay for laundry service
+You can either hand-wash your clothes or pay for laundry service.

 Our community shared solar-heated fresh-water showers.
 Please bring only biodegradable products for bathing, as our water is recycled back into the Earth.
 At Earth Connection Center we keep our showers as brief as possible (and turn the water off while soaping up) to conserve our precious supply of water.
 Showering with a friend is another favourite eco-friendly, water-saving technique ;) <photo>